 It is the responsibility of the Registrar to securely identify and authenticate the Registrant through a suitable mechanism and in compliance with the contract between Registry and Registrar.
-PCH performs no controls over the identity or authenticity of Registrants.
+PCH performs no controls over the identity or authenticity of Registrants, nor over the mechanism used to establish those.